`The peculiar risk lay in the possibility of

 As I did so I surveyed the hall at my leisure.

-`And perhaps the thing that struck me most was its dilapidated
+`And perhaps the thing that struck me most was

 look.
 The stained-glass windows, which displayed only a